With a little care, Faribault Mill wool blankets will last for generations.

 Machine Wash Products

 Machine wash cold, separately, on a gentle cycle.
 A gentle cleaning agent designed for wool is recommended.
 Side load washing machines are the gentlest.
-Tumble dry low, removing promptly when dry.
-Line drying is also recommended, taking care to rotate the woolen to prevent stretching.
+Line drying taking care to rotate the woolen to prevent stretching.
 Iron only on low, only if necessary.
 Do not use fabric softener, as it can increase pilling.
 Do not bleach.

 If a blanket, throw or scarf wrinkles you can simply hang it for a day and wrinkles will smooth out, usually within 24 hours.
 Woolens can also be ironed on a low setting or carefully steamed.

-Most Faribault woolens have been treated to make them moth resistant.
-It’s best to brush them clean –or, if soiled, clean them following the instructions above- and store them in airtight container when not in use for extended periods.
+It’s best to brush the woolens clean – or, if soiled, clean them following the instructions above- and store them in airtight container when not in use for extended periods.
 Cedar and herbal products offer limited protection, and only when the fragrance is very strong.

 Pilling Prevention and Removal